395t/review-assignments/_summaries/zhao2020point_2.md

 ![Point transformer layer](zhao2020point_2b.png)

-They define their position encoding based on the point coordinates multiplied with trainable parameters as below:
+They define their position encoding based on the point coordinates multiplied with trainable parameters.
+This trainable encoding is added to both the attention and feature transformation as below:

 ![Position encoding](zhao2020point_2c.png)